Death Car on the Freeway: Plot

 Having lost her job at KXLA, Jan is once again accosted by Ray, and once again, she refuses to work with him.
 In the meantime, she gets a call from an anonymous source claiming to have information about the Fiddler – a man known only as “John” – and asks her to meet him at a building next door to a local muffler shop.
 Jan is worried because of the general disrepute of the area, but the man who phoned her – a man named Bobby, who is a member of a car club called the “Street Phantoms” – treats her well enough.
 He explains that the Phantoms are a social club, that they merely use their cars for racing and that they have good relations with the police.
 The man known as the Fiddler, however, was an antisocial type whom the club refers to as a “roach”, that all he did was obsess over his van and play bluegrass music.
 Another club member named Ed hands her a magazine with the Fiddler’s real name on it: John Evans, of La Crescenta.

 Jan visits the address where John Evans is supposed to live, but only finds an old lady there named Helen Sheel, who is not only blind, but also the landlord of the place.
 According to her, John rarely used the room that she rented to him and mostly preferred to spend time in his van.
 She allows Jan to borrow the key to the room, and when Jan enters, she finds numerous pictures of cars in addition to news clippings about the Fiddler.
 She alerts Lieutenant Haller, who thanks her for her efforts.
 Then, John decides to target Jan, toying with her at first before deciding to attack her vehicle.
 However, she leads him to a section of highway still under construction and uses a handbrake turn maneuver that she learned to evade him.
-John is not as lucky, and dies when his van drives off the unfinished highway in a fiery crash.
+John is not as lucky, and dies when his van drives off the unfinished highway in a fiery crash, foreshadowed by the paint job on his car.